tinode/chat/docs/thecard.md

     height: 512, // integer, image height in pixels.
     size: 123456 // integer, image size in bytes.
   },
+  note: "Some notes", // string, description of a person or a topic.
   //
   // None of the following fields are implemented by any known client:
   //